 The View Model Editor

-If you start this run configuration from within your workspace, the started View Model Editor will automatically contain your model bundles.
+Now, start this run configuration.
 The opened application (View Model Editor) should look like this:

 In the view model editor, we will create two projects.
 The first one will point to the view model file we previously created that allows us to edit the layout of a “Task” view.
 The second one will contain an instance of the “Make it happen!” example model.
 This allows us to create an instance of the domain entity “Task” to test the current layout we have modeled.
 The View Model Editor is combining runtime and development time features in one application.
 Once you deploy your view, only the editor showing instances of the domain model will be used, because users usually don’t change the layout of an application.